16th Week of Pregnancy (Week 16)

-Welcome to the 16th week of pregnancy – this means you have reached the end of the fourth month of pregnancy.
+Welcome to week 16 – this means the end of the fourth month of pregnancy has been reached.
 This week brings many exciting developments for you and your baby.
-Your child continues to grow rapidly, and your body is also adapting.
-For many expectant mothers, this is a time full of energy and joy, during which the first movements of the baby can become noticeable.
+Your child continues to grow rapidly and your body is also adapting.
+For many pregnant women, this is a time full of energy and joy, during which the first movements of the baby may be felt.

-The foetus is very active in the 16th week of pregnancy and sometimes moves for up to five minutes at a time.
-With a bit of luck, you might already be able to feel the first movements.
-But don’t worry if this isn’t the case yet.
-The placenta still cushions your baby’s movements, so it’s quite possible that you won’t feel anything just yet.
+The foetus is very active in week 16 and sometimes moves for up to five minutes at a time.
+With a bit of luck, you may already feel the first movements.
+However, don’t worry if you haven’t felt anything yet.
+The placenta still cushions your baby’s movements, so it’s quite possible that you don’t feel anything yet.

 Use this phase to fully enjoy your pregnancy.